fischerscode/dev-ca/README.md

 # dev-ca
- A certificate autority for development.
+ A certificate authority for development.

+This project has been inspired by [pschiffe/docker-pdns](https://github.com/pschiffe/docker-pdns)!